Skip to Content

 Preparing the Ornaments

-Before getting started, you’re going to want to clean the ornaments.
+Before getting started, you’re going to want to clean the surface.
 This step is crucial if you want any painting or Mod Podge to stick.
 You are removing oils from fingers – oils that repel paint.

 Thoroughly wash in warm, soapy water, then rinse in warm water and let dry.
 You can also use rubbing alcohol and a cotton ball.
 If you’re going to paint the inside, you’ll want to swirl some rubbing alcohol around on the inside and let dry.

-What glue is best for glass ornaments?
+What glue is best?

 Christmas tree made with glass baubles

-What paint is best for glass ornaments?
+What paint is best?

 You’ll want to use one of three things: craft paint made for glass or multisurface, spray paint, or chalk paint.